Reggie Crawford: Professional career

 The San Francisco Giants selected Crawford in the first round, with the 30th overall selection, of the 2022 Major League Baseball draft.
 He signed with the team on July 28, 2022, and received a $2.3 million signing bonus.
 He made his professional debut with the rookie–level Arizona Complex League Giants, hitting .158 in six games.

 In 2023, Crawford split the season between the Single–A San Jose Giants and High–A Eugene Emeralds.
 As a batter, he hit .235/.263/.529 with one home run and five RBI across 18 games.
 As a pitcher, he recorded a 2.84 ERA with 32 strikeouts across 13 starts.

 On February 14, 2024, Crawford announced that he would focus primarily on pitching moving forward.
 In 14 games split between the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats, he compiled a 2.95 ERA with 30 strikeouts across 18 1/3 innings pitched.
 On September 25, Crawford underwent a shoulder labrum surgery, ruling him out for 10–to–12 months.

 On September 16, 2025, it was announced that Crawford had undergone another shoulder surgery, sidelining him until the middle of the 2026 season.

+Personal life

+Crawford got engaged to soccer player Payton Crawford in January 2026.
+They married in April 2026.